-Persons conducting a business or undertaking (PCBU) and self-employed persons must, so far as is reasonably practicable, identify all hazards and eliminate any risks associated with the use of plant, such as EWPs, in a workplace.
+Persons conducting a business or undertaking and self-employed persons must, so far as is reasonably practicable, identify all hazards and eliminate any risks associated with the use of EWPs in a workplace.
 The below recommendations for the control of crush risks are in accordance with what is 'reasonably practicable'.

 The range of motion available on some modern EWPs, such as the ability to move into and between structures, increases the likelihood of a crush incident occurring.
-Before operating an EWP in, around or near fixed structures, duty holders must eliminate crush risks, so far as is reasonably practicable.
-If it is not reasonably practicable to eliminate the risk, it must be reduced, so far as is reasonably practicable by:
+Before operating an EWP in, around or near fixed structures, duty holders must eliminate crush risks where practicable to do so.
+If this is not possible, risks must be reduced by:

 - a combination of control measures.

-- additional operator supervision
+- providing additional operator supervision

-- EWP specific emergency procedures
+- having EWP-specific emergency procedures

 Boom-type EWPs operating in workplaces where there is an increased risk of workers being crushed against a fixed structure should be fitted with an effective operator protective device.

 Lower risk – minimal overhead structure in proximity.
 Secondary guarding not required.

 Increased risk – multiple overhead structures in proximity.
 Secondary guarding required.

 Operator protective devices are commonly known as ‘secondary guarding’.
 Such devices may include, but are not limited to:

-|physical barriers attached to the basket which reduce the likelihood of employees being crushed against structures|
+|physical barriers attached to the basket which reduce the likelihood of workers being crushed against structures|

 |pressure sensing devices positioned over the control panel which detect pending crush incidents and prevent further hazardous movements|